Winamp: Macintosh

-In 1997 Nullsoft also released MacAmp, an Apple Macintosh equivalent of Winamp.
+In 1997, Nullsoft also released MacAmp, an Apple Macintosh equivalent of Winamp.

 In October 2011, Winamp Sync for Mac was introduced as a beta release.
 It is the first Winamp version for the Mac OS X platform and runs under version 10.6 and above.
 Its focus is on syncing the Winamp Library to Winamp for Android and the iTunes Music Library (hence the name, "Winamp Sync for Mac").
 Nonetheless, a full Winamp Library and player features are included.
 The developer's blog stated that the Winamp Sync for Mac Beta would pave the way for future Winamp-related development on Mac and a fully featured media player as Winamp on Windows.
 However no further development occurred.

 Linux

-An early alpha preview of Winamp3 for desktop Linux was developed in October 2001, but the project was not pursued.
-Nonetheless some versions of Winamp for Windows are functional using Wine.
+An early alpha preview of Winamp3 for desktop Linux was developed in October 2001, but support was dropped not long after.
+Nonetheless, some versions of Winamp for Windows are functional using Wine.